Finances and Insurance

 Semester Fee to SiB

 The only fee to be paid at the University of Bergen is the semester fee to the Student Welfare Organisation (SiB), currently NOK 480.
-SiB is a non-profit organisation and the semester fee finances SiB's welfare services for students.
-You automatically become a member of SiB when you pay the semester fee through the University of Bergen.
+Students on exchange programmes do not have to pay the semester fee.

 No Tuition Fees

 The University of Bergen is a public institution and therefore does not charge tuition fees.
 This applies both to Norwegian and international students.

 Foreigners find Norway in general quite expensive.
 Rent at student hostels is relatively reasonable compared to many private alternatives.
 Travel is also comparatively reasonably priced for students.

 In spite of the general high cost of living, you can manage fairly well on a tight student budget.
 The average university student's budget is approximately NOK 9440 per month (2013).
 This amount should cover most monthly expenses such as housing, food, clothing, study materials, books, transport and social activities.